 Larnaka, as a coastal city, relies heavily on tourism due to the ideal climate and excellent quality of organized and non-organized beaches.
-However, in order for the beaches to be in this excellent condition, painstaking and costly efforts must be made to clean them from the large quantities of algae that wash ashore every year
+However, in order for the beaches to meet the excellent conditions of the (erroneously) acceptable perceived standards, painstaking and costly efforts must be made to remove the large quantities of dead leaves of seagrass (Posidonia oceanica) that wash ashore every year.

-The gulf of Larnaka has large areas with posidonia, commonly algae, consisting of the plant Posidonia oceanica.
-Seaweed is washed ashore on the sandy beach every year from early November to early April.
-Every year, the Municipal Authorities with their crews clean the beaches from the algae which in the end are thrown away.
-On average, more than 10 tons of seaweed are cleaned every year at a total cost to the Municipality of an average of € 120,000.
+The gulf of Larnaka has patchy areas of Posidonia oceanica meadows, and dead leaves of the seagrass naturally wash ashore on sandy beaches every year from early November to early April.
+Every year, the Municipal Authorities with their crews remove the seagrass from the beaches, which in the end are thrown away.
+On average, more than 10 tons of seaweed are removed each year at a total cost to the Municipality of an average of € 120,000.